'Go on a holiday and not return': Cruise passengers shaken by New Zealand tragedy

 “Everything will change about tourism in New Zealand after this.
 I think, even insurance will not cover these volcano tours anymore.
 The risks seem so high,” he said.

-Ovation of the Seas said in a statement to Reuters earlier this week that it was working with local authorities, and providing all the help and care it can to the guests and their families, including offering medical resources and counseling.
+Ovation of the Seas said in a statement to Reuters earlier this week that it was working with local authorities, and providing all the help and care it can to the guests and their families, including offering medical resources and counselling.
+(Reporting by Praveen Menon; Editing by Raju Gopalakrishnan)